Pedathustra/fopec/README.md

 As such, no explicit changes to the isolation level were necessary.

+## Integrity Enforcement

+Data integrity is maintained through a combination of primary key, foreign key, check constraints, and triggers:

+Foreign key relationships enforce referential integrity across tables.
+For example, reference (lookup) tables like business_focus and ownership_type constrain valid entries in company_business_focus and crowdsourced_research.

+The address table also acts as a reference table, linked to companies via the company_location junction table.

+A check constraint on the crowdsourced_research_vote table enforces valid domain values by limiting the vote_type column to 'up' or 'down'.

+Triggers provide additional logical enforcement:

+- trg_insteadOfDelete_person: preserves referential integrity when a person is hard-deleted by redirecting related rows to a placeholder "deleted" record.

+- trg_person_audit: ensures an audit trail by inserting a snapshot of user data into person_audit upon profile update.

+These mechanisms collectively safeguard the consistency, accuracy, and traceability of data within the application.

 ## Authentication & Sessions

 User authentication is handled through a JWT-based login flow.
 The application includes: